nazmulahasanbs23/gitlab_ci_cd/README.md

 ## Prerequisites
-I have used vagrant to calibrate this test installation for gitlab & gitlab runner
+I have used vagrant to calibrate this test installation for gitlab & gitlab runner Please find the Vagrantfile in the resource section of the repo.

+I have used two servers, one for gilab & other for gitlab runner

+* gitlab-server ip: 10.2.3.4
+* gitlab-runner ip: 10.2.3.5

+### Machine configurations are as follows:

 * 4 GB of RAM
 * 4 GB of SWAP space
 * 4 Cores of CPU
 * 40 GB of HDD spaces

-## Install and configure the necessary packages/dependencies on the server
+## Install and configure the necessary packages/dependencies on the server (10.2.3.4)

 ```
 sudo yum install -y curl policycoreutils-python openssh-server perl